Want to learn from home? You're in the right place to learn how and to discover if online learning is right for you!

 - Windows Media Player – play video and audio files

 Online instructors expect students to have required textbooks in hand on the first day of the semester.
-Textbooks for online courses are only available on the Central Campus Bookstore so you must complete a Student Book Request Form to have them sent to another campus if needed.
+Textbooks for online courses are only available at the Central Campus Bookstore or the Online Bookstore If ordered online you can choose "store pick-up" or "ship to residence or business."
+If you are ordering from the Online Hillsboro store and requesting store pick-up, you will be prompted to choose on which campus you will be picking up your books.

 Contact the Bookstore for more information on obtaining textbooks.